giorgossofronas/15-puzzle/README.md

 For more details, check out the **source code** over at the `src` directory.

 ## Compilation & Use
-### There are pre-compiled executable files for Windows and Linux over at `exec` directory for users to download.
+#### There are pre-compiled executable files for Windows and Linux over at `exec` directory for users to download.
-A `Makefile` is provided for Linux users.<br>
+A `Makefile` is provided for Windows and Linux users.<br>
 Simply run the command:
 ```bash
 $ make run